Computer Vision for Transit Travel Time Prediction: An End-to-End Framework Using Roadside Urban Imagery: Introduction

 Computer vision (CV) is a field of artificial intelligence focused on the derivation of useful information from images and image-based data (e.g. videos).
 This includes tasks like image classification, object recognition, and multi-object recognition and tracking.
 Albeit being proposed since the early 1990s \cite{lecun1998gradient}, the rapid evolution of Convolutional Neural Networks (CNNs) in the past decade helped establish their place as the undisputed backbone for innumerable architectures that conduct the various aspects of computer vision tasks.
 These CV-based methods have been widely adopted for a variety of applications in the transportation field, including traffic speed, turn count, and density estimation \cite{buch2011review, abdelhalim2021framework, gokasar2021real}, safety \cite{tageldin2014safety, sayed2013automated, abdelhalim2021real}, and autonomous driving \cite{janai2020computer}.
 The use of CV in transit applications remains extremely rare, with few applications in railway intrusion detection \cite{wang2021fast}, and a recent study by Sipetas et al. \cite{sipetas2020estimation} who utilized a CV-based video processing component as a part of a larger framework to estimate left-behind subway passengers.

-The Vision Transformer (ViT) architecture introduced by Dosovitskiy et al. \cite{dosovitskiy2020image} was inspired by the immense success of transformer architectures in the field of natural language processing (NLP).
-The authors of ViT state that they aimed to replicate the original transformer architecture by Vaswani et al. \cite{vaswani2017attention} as closely as possible.
+The Vision Transformer (ViT) architecture introduced by Dosovitskiy et al. \cite{dosovitskiy2020image} was inspired by the immense success of transformer architectures in the field of natural language processing (NLP) \cite{vaswani2017attention}.
 Converse to CNNs, which have been the de-facto method for most computer vision tasks, the vision transformer architecture doesn't introduce the implicit bias of the convolutional and pooling layers present in CNNs, allowing the trained model to better extract global information from images.
-While this comes at the cost of requiring more training data, the ViT-based models have shown to outperform their CNN counterparts at their introduction in 2020.
+Although this comes at the cost of requiring more training data, the ViT-based models have been shown to outperform their CNN counterparts at their introduction in 2020.
 While there has been a tug of war between ViT and CNN-based models since then, ViT-based models have been the standout performer in tasks that are more involved than simple everyday image classification, including but not limited to holography \cite{cuenat2021convolutional}, classification of COVID-19 CT scan images \cite{gao2021covid}, and identifying distracted driving \cite{li2022distracted}.
 Those studies provide an indication that the global-attention aspect of the ViT architecture allows it to make more accurate predictions using information that could be lost within convolution and pooling layers of a CNN.
-In transportation-related applications, a recent study by Zheng and Jiang \cite{zheng2022evaluation} has concluded that CNN-based models outperform ViT for the task of traffic sign classification.
-Albeit using a relatively small dataset, this result does fit the hypothesis given that traffic sign images contain locally-concentrated information (i.e. the sign itself, irrespective of the rest of the image).
-Studies that evaluated vision transformers for other transportation applications where the information needed to make accurate predictions is expected to be sparse across the image show the considerable benefits of using ViT.
+While CNNs are still useful for transportation-related classification tasks where information is locally-concentrated in an image such as traffic sign classification \cite{zheng2022evaluation}, studies that evaluated vision models for transportation applications where the information needed to make accurate predictions are expected to be sparse across the image show the considerable benefits of using ViT.
 This includes the work of Liang et al. \cite{liang2022stargazer} demonstrating the ability of ViT in detecting driver distraction, and a study by Abdelraouf et al. \cite{abdelraouf2022using} who demonstrated the ability of a ViT-based architecture to detect rain and roadway surface conditions with an impressive F-1 score of up to 98\%.